Cram\'er-Rao Bound Optimization for Fluid Antenna-Empowered Integrated Sensing and Uplink Communication System: Conclusions

 \section{Conclusions}

-This paper explores the joint design of active beamforming and position coefficients in an MA-assisted uplink ISAC system, which simultaneously performs target angle estimation and uplink communication.
-We propose a toolbox-free and low-complexity solution to jointly design BS probing beamforming, users' power allocation, receiving processors and MA position coefficients.
+This paper explores the joint design of active beamforming and position coefficients in an FA-assisted uplink ISAC system, which simultaneously performs target angle estimation and uplink communication.
+We propose a toolbox-free and low-complexity solution to jointly design BS probing beamforming, users' power allocation, receiving processors and FA position coefficients.
 This approach aims to enhance both target estimation and communication functionalities.
-Numerical results present the efficiency and effectiveness of our proposed algorithm and highlight the advantages of deploying MA in the uplink ISAC system.
+Numerical results present the efficiency and effectiveness of our proposed algorithm and highlight the advantages of deploying FA in the uplink ISAC system.